 Understand the Types of Suspensions

 - X-REAS Independent Counterpart Shocks: (Connects the Passenger Rear right to Driver Front Left and Vice Versa).
-X-REAS helps lessen body sway, pitch, and roll on the 4Runner.
+X-REAS helps lessen body sway, pitch, and roll.

 - K.D.S.S.
 Great for On and Off Road: OFF-ROAD: Hydraulic Oil flows in loops from the front and rear cylinder which means the cylinder is not locked.
 ON-ROAD: Hydraulic Oil flow against each other from the front and rear cylinder which means the cylinder is locked.
-(Comes on Trail and TRD Pro 4Runners).
+(Comes on Trail and TRD Off-Road models).

 - Readylift SST

 Different Options for Suspension Kits & Leveling Kits